 Once you’ve achieved the desired outcome for your pet (eg. pain-relief, down-regulating seizures, reducing anxiety, etc.), then you’re probably done making dosage adjustments in the short term and you can maintain that level of CBD on a regular daily maintenance schedule for your dog.
 Over time, adjustments can be made, up or down, depending on the continued observed effectiveness of this original dosage amount.

-How To Find Your Dog’s Dosage ‘Sweet Spot’
+CBD Dose: How To Find Your Dog’s ‘Sweet-Spot’

 Once you begin dosing your dog with CBD, finding the optimum ‘sweet spot’ for treating your pet will require a systematic diligence on your part.
 Be prepared to keep a Daily Canine Journal to track your dog’s progress.
 Write everything down–take copious notes documenting not only the CBD dosage but your pet’s reaction from the very first trial dose.